Fourier interpolation on the real line: Interpolation basis for even functions

 To establish other properties of the sequences $\{b_m^{\eps}(x)\}_m$ we will need to work with generating functions.
 Let $\mathcal{D}$ be the standard fundamental domain for the group $\Gamma_{\theta}$ (as defined in~\eqref{eq:funddom}).
 For a fixed $x$ define a function $F_{\eps}(\tau, x)$ on the set

 by

 where the contour is the semicircle in the upper half-plane that passes through~$-1$ and~$1$.
 Note that for $\Im(\tau) > 1$ we have

 and the series converges absolutely.
-Our next task is to show that this identity holds for all $\tau\in\HH$. \begin{proposition} For any $\eps\in\{+,-\}$ and $x\in\RR$ the function $F_{\eps}(\tau;x)$ admits an analytic continuation to $\HH$.
+Our next task is to show that $F_{\eps}$ can be analytically continued to $\HH$ (and hence~\eqref{eq:genfunseries} also holds for all $\tau\in\HH$). \begin{proposition} For any $\eps\in\{+,-\}$ and $x\in\RR$ the function $F_{\eps}(\tau,x)$ admits an analytic continuation to $\HH$.
 Moreover, the analytic continuation satisfies the functional equations

-\end{proposition} \begin{proof} To prove the theorem, it is enough to show that there exists an analytic continuation to some open set $\Omega$ containing the boundary of $\mathcal{D}$, on which the equations~\eqref{eq:genfun_main} hold.
-Indeed, we can then choose $\Omega$ such that

-Since $\cup_{g\in\Gamma_{\theta}}g\Omega = \HH$, we can construct a continuation by repeatedly using~\eqref{eq:genfun_main}.
-Since $\HH$ is simply-connected, this gives a well-defined analytic function on $\HH$.
+\end{proposition} \begin{proof} To prove the theorem, it is enough to show that there exists an analytic continuation to some open set $\Omega$ containing the relative closure of $\mathcal{D}$, on which~\eqref{eq:genfun_main} holds.
+Indeed, we can then choose a smaller $\Omega$ in such a way that $\Omega \cap \gamma^{-1}(\Omega)\ne\varnothing$ if and only if $\gamma\in\{T^2,T^{-2},S,I\}$.
+Since $\cup_{g\in\Gamma_{\theta}}g\Omega = \HH$, we can construct a continuation inductively by repeatedly using~\eqref{eq:genfun_main} to pass to the neighboring sets $g\Omega$ that have not been covered yet.
+Since $\Gamma_{\theta}$ is generated by $S$ and $T^2$, and the only relation is $S^2=1$, this process indeed gives a single-valued analytic continuation (the main reason is that there are no cycles of neighboring domains; this is also clear from Figure~\ref{figure:fundamental_domain}).

 The first functional equation in~\eqref{eq:genfun_main} is clearly satisfied, since the integral that defines $F_{\eps}$ automatically defines a $2$-periodic function on the open set $\{\tau\in\HH \: \forall k\in\ZZ,\ |\tau-2k| > 1 \}$ that contains the vertical lines $\Im(\tau)=\pm1$.